-ATC is involved in various regional planning efforts that address regional, inter-regional and Eastern Interconnection-wide needs that could impact our transmission system.
-There continues to be proposed legislation at the national level that call for significant changes such as enhanced renewable portfolio standards and green-house gas emission reductions.
-While Wisconsin’s Clean Energy Jobs Act was not passed into law in 2010, ATC continues to undertake internal analyses and participate in regional studies to anticipate future demands on the transmission system from enhanced renewable standards and to identify facilities that will potentially be required.
+ATC is involved in various planning efforts that address regional, inter-regional and Eastern Interconnection-wide needs that could impact our transmission system.
+Proposed legislation continues to evolve on Capitol Hill for renewable energy development and green-house gas emission reductions, as new legislation is developed and reviewed ATC continues to undertake internal analyses and participate in regional studies to anticipate the future demands on the transmission.

 Eastern Interconnection Planning Collaborative (EIPC)